 More than 47,000 boxes full of archaeological materials excavated at sites across the country by the United States Army Corps of Engineers have been sitting in storage, some of them since the early 1950s.
 With thousands of soldiers returning from Iraq and Afghanistan needing job training and, in some cases, rehabilitation to help them reenter civilian life, corps archaeologists saw an opportunity to help veterans and get their collections ready for study.
 In the summer of 2009, the corps, working with their contracting partners, Brockington and Associates, the nonprofit Central Savannah River Area Wounded Warrior Care Program, and Veterans Affairs, started the Veterans Curation Project.
 Former soldiers including Staff Sergeant Walter Sinnott, a Purple Heart recipient and veteran of the wars in Afghanistan and Iraq, are receiving on-the-job training in processing archaeological collections.
-Sinnott spoke with senior editor Zach Zorich about being part of the program.
+Sinnott spoke with senior editor Zach Zorich about being part of

 Did they let you work with anything from that period?

 The stuff weíre working with is from, I think, 3000 to 8000 B.C., Late Archaic.
 There are a few of us who had Indian human skeletal remains in our collections.
 They took them out initially because they didnít know how we would react.
 Some of us who were working with the artifact collections got to marry them up with the human remains collections.
 That was extremely interesting.
 It brought everything together and made it a lot more personal.

 Has there been an artifact or collection that really caught your interest?